 But how can you write a post about nothing?

 It’s funny, but as soon as I asked myself this question, the biblical account of the creation of Heaven and Earth popped into my mind.
-In particular the part where the Creator spoke into nothingness and creation happened.
+In particular the part where the Lord spoke into nothingness and creation happened.
 I love how the Amplified Bible states it:

 “In the beginning God ( Elohim) created [by forming from nothing] the heavens and the earth.
 The earth was formless and void or a waste and emptiness, and darkness was upon the face of the deep [primeval ocean that covered the unformed earth].
 The Spirit of God was moving (hovering, brooding) over the face of the waters.
 And God said, “Let there be light”; and there was light.”
 GENESIS 1:1-3 AMP